 At your supermarket, look for on-sale, colorful fruits and vegetables.
 Because of their plentiful supply, seasonal foods cost less.
-Although seasonal foods vary somewhat by region, fruits and vegetables particularly lush during autumn include apples, winter squash, pumpkin, broccoli, cauliflower, beets, parsnips, chard, eggplants, bell peppers, rutabagas, apricots, pears, grapes and apples -- all of which are often found in some form at a Thanksgiving feast.
+Although seasonal foods vary somewhat by region, fruits and vegetables particularly lush during autumn include:

-“There are so many fabulous treats to tailgate with," said Scott-Hamilton.
+“There are so many fabulous treats to tailgate with," says Scott-Hamilton.
 "Try portobello mushroom sliders instead of burgers... or bake corn tortillas for homemade chips."
 For fizzy drinks minus the added sugars and calories in soda, combine seltzer water with pure fruit juice.

 To trim unhealthy fat, cholesterol and calories from fall foods, Kress recommends baking, broiling and roasting lean meats and fish, then removing visible fat and skin before eating.
 When it comes to vegetables, aim for at least one fresh salad helping per day and steam other vegetables to retain nutrients.
 For a heart-healthy salad dressing, Kress suggested balsamic vinegar and olive oil.
 Hot green tea provides warmth, comfort and immune system-enhancing antioxidants.

 Your most important beverage?
 "Water, water, water.
 Did I mention water?"
-Kress said.
+Kress says.
 Staying well hydrated can help stave off excess hunger, which is often confused with thirst.

-Rather than diet your way through the season, which increases hunger, stress and eventual weight gain, according to the National Eating Disorders Association, aim for balanced meals and snacks at regular intervals throughout each day.
+Rather than diet your way through the season, aim for balanced meals and snacks at regular intervals throughout each day.
 And regardless of your food choice, don't forget to count your blessings.

 Heat the olive oil in a heavy saucepan over medium-high heat.
 Add the onion and cook until translucent, about five minutes.
 Add the two remaining cups of diced squash and cook over medium heat, stirring frequently, until lightly browned, 10 to 15 minutes.
 Add the rice and pine nuts, and cook one minute, stirring constantly with a wooden spatula or spoon.